vitessio/website/content/en/docs/overview/scalability-philosophy.md

 To summarize, these are the various levels of consistency supported:

 * `REPLICA/RDONLY` read: Servers can be scaled geographically.
 Local reads are fast, but can be stale depending on replica lag.
-* `MASTER` read: There is only one worldwide primary per shard.
+* `PRIMARY` read: There is only one worldwide primary per shard.
 Reads coming from remote locations will be subject to network latency and reliability, but the data will be up-to-date (read-after-write consistency).
 The isolation level is `READ_COMMITTED`.
-* `MASTER` transactions: These exhibit the same properties as MASTER reads.
+* `PRIMARY` transactions: These exhibit the same properties as PRIMARY reads.
 However, you get REPEATABLE_READ consistency and ACID writes for a single shard.
 Support is underway for cross-shard Atomic transactions.

 As for atomicity, the following levels are supported: